-Herbert M’cleod is the Country Director of the International Growth Centre for Sierra Leone and Liberia – a position held since 2013.
+Herbert M’cleod is the Country Director of the International Growth Centre for Sierra Leone and Liberia, a position he has held since 2013.
 He is also Chairman of the Standard Chartered Bank Sierra Leone.
 Prior to his current positions, he was Adviser at the Office of the President of Sierra Leone, and is currently head of the country’s negotiating team for mineral agreements.

 See Mr M’cleod’s website for further information and for his publications on the minerals sector: Sierraleonesignposts.com

 Dr. phil.
 Helmut Nicolaus, M.A., D.I.A.P.
-(ENA, Paris), born 1961 in Hanover, Germany, Dr. Helmut Nicolaus studied law and philosophy at the Universities of Heidelberg, Cambridge UK (Clare College), FU Berlin and ENA in Paris.
-He got a M.A. and PhD in philosophy.
+(ENA, Paris) was born 1961 in Hanover, Germany.
+Dr. Helmut Nicolaus studied law and philosophy at the Universities of Heidelberg, Cambridge UK (Clare College), FU Berlin and ENA in Paris.
+He holds an M.A. and PhD in philosophy.

-In 1989/90, he worked as advisor of the French Minister for the Environment focusing on the franco-german relations, in 1991/92, he served as director of the Minister’s office in the Ministry for Labour, Social Affairs, Health and Women in Potsdam.
-Since 1993, Dr. Nicolaus is an attorney with the Berlin bar specialized in Public and European Law.
+In 1989/90, he worked as advisor of the French Minister for the Environment focusing on Franco-German relations.
+In 1991/92, he served as director of the Minister’s office in the Ministry for Labour, Social Affairs, Health and Women in Potsdam.
+Since 1993, Dr. Nicolaus has been an attorney with the Berlin bar specialized in Public and European Law.
 Until 2016, he was a partner at GÖRG Law firm before he opened his own firm in 2017.
 Over the years, he released various publications on public law, inter alia on environmental, mining and electoral law.